 The scene could have been anything from reverential to amusing.
 I chose to find the middle ground, having covered the Clark beat for numerous regional news outlets for nearly a decade.
 Rand, who came to the Clark in 1997 from the Los Angeles County Museum of Art and who holds a PhD in art history from the University of Michigan, hopefully approves of my middle ground.

 That's because some of my most enjoyable moments as a journalist have been walking the galleries in this Williamstown treasure with one of its gems.
 As such, I've learned the best times to interview Rand are when his mind is running at overflow capacity, often during the last stages of a show's installation.
-The quotes he gives me then are chock-full of visions, vignettes,

 Part of this has to do with the breadth of Rand's foundation - dynamic bedrock, if you will.
 He's a rolling stone for the arts, gathering no moss in promoting the Clark as well as enhancing its permanent collection.